adewealthgit/aws-intro-demo/README.md

 ![AWS Intro Demo Architecture](docs/aws-intro-demo.png?raw=true "AWS Intro Demo Architecture")

-So, the system is extremely simple (for demonstration purposes): Just one application subnet and one VM doing nothing in the subnet.
-Subnet security group which allows only ssh traffic to the VM.
+So, the system is extremely simple (for demonstration purposes): Just one application subnet and one EC2 instance doing nothing in the subnet.
+Subnet security group which allows only ssh traffic to the EC2 instance.

 # Terraform Code

 I am using [Terraform](https://www.terraform.io/) as a [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC) tool.
-Terraform is very much used both in AWS and AWS side and one of its strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation) and AWS / [ARM template](https://docs.microsoft.com/en-us/aws/aws-resource-manager/resource-group-authoring-templates)) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerful and clear.
+Terraform is very much used both in the AWS and AWS sides and one of its strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation) and AWS / [ARM template](https://docs.microsoft.com/en-us/aws/aws-resource-manager/resource-group-authoring-templates)) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerful and clear.
 When deciding the actual infra code tool you should consult the customer if there is some tooling already decided.
 Otherwise you should evaluate ARM template and Terraform and then decided which one is more appropriate for the needs of your cloud project.

 If you are new to infrastructure as code (IaC) and terraform specifically let's explain the high level structure of the terraform code first.
 Project's terraform code is hosted in [terraform](terraform) folder.